 One of the most popular skirts from the 50's is the wrap around slip skirt.
 This skirt pattern is so classy and the silhouette looks fabulous.
-I’m sure you’d love to make this skirt for yourself.
+You will want to have this skirt before someone else revives this trend.

 1960's Vintage Sewing Patterns

-The chic style of this misses high waisted dress is perfect for cocktail parties.
-This dress is so stunning with bias tied in a bow and the smocking at top of the skirt.
-You can make this pattern in two variations: long sleeve and sleeveless.
+This chic style of a misses high-waisted dress was for cocktail parties in the 50s.
+Today, you can make one on your own you can wear on a casual day or night out.
+This dress is so stunning with bias tied in a bow and the smocking on top of the skirt.

 Show off your amazing legs and your sense of retro fashion with this girl's short, jamaica's, push pedals, and pants.
 The pattern perfectly fits petite young girls.
 All patterns also have side pockets on the right with left side zipper.

-This boy's robe vintage sewing pattern is a perfect project you make all year round.
-There’s no trend when it comes to robes, everyone uses one every day.
-This would be an ideal gift you can make for your little boy.
+This boy's robe vintage sewing pattern is a perfect project you can make all year round.
+A robe would make practical projects you can make for your kids.
 This boy's robe pattern has a set-in sleeve, tie belt, patch pockets, and self-fabric carriers.

-If you admire retro vintage looks, I'm sure you'll love this authentic mod coat, skirt, and blouse pattern set.
+If you're into retro vintage looks, I'm sure you'll love this authentic MOD coat, skirt, and blouse pattern set.
 You can make an amazing vintage inspired-outfit with this vintage sewing pattern.

-These jacket patterns have a vintage Parisian feel and it's so adorable!
-It's an easy-to-follow pattern, I’m sure your friends will ask you to share these patterns.
+These jacket patterns have a vintage Parisian look to them and it's adorable!
+It's an easy-to-follow pattern you can work on for a day or two on your own phase.
 Add a little sense of adventure to your closet with these lovely jackets.

 1970's Vintage Sewing Patterns

-These tennis dresses and short shorts are so cool.
+These tennis dresses and short shorts are so cool, you should make one on your own.
 It has a front zipper which is great for adjusting the neckline.
 The pattern makes a sleeveless and short sleeve with a chic flat collar.

-These 1970's back pleat smock jacket coat and high-waisted wide leg cuffed pants reminds me of 70's winter fashion.
-The back pleat of this coat looks fabulous and the high waisted cuffed pants are exactly the style I was looking for.
+These 1970's back pleat smock jacket coat and high-waisted wide leg cuffed pants remind me of 70's winter fashion.
+The back pleat of this coat looks fabulous and the high waisted cuffed pants are the exact styles I was looking for.